dannystewart/volumeHUD/README.md

 ## Troubleshooting

-If you're experiencing inconsistent behavior and aren't using Accessibility permissions, try granting those first, if you're comfortable doing so.
-They're optional but enabling them should improve reliability.

-If you're unsure whether you've granted them or want to reset them, go to **System Settings** > **Privacy & Security** > **Accessibility**.
-Make sure volumeHUD is in the list and turned on, and if it's still not working, try removing it from the list entirely and then re-adding it.
+If you're experiencing inconsistent behavior, the most likely cause is lack of Accessibility permissions, and the first thing I would recommend is a full reset.
+The most thorough way to do this is to uninstall and reinstall:

+1. Completely quit volumeHUD by opening it a second time and clicking **Quit volumeHUD**.
+2. Open **System Settings** → **Privacy & Security** → **Accessibility**.
+3. Find **volumeHUD** in the list, select it, and click the minus (-) button at the bottom.
+Make sure it's removed from the list.
+4. Assuming you installed with Homebrew, run `brew uninstall volumehud` to remove the login item, the app, and any remaining files.
+5. Run `brew install dannystewart/apps/volumehud` to reinstall.
+6. Reopen **volumeHUD.app**.
+You should be prompted with "this application has been downloaded from the internet" first, followed by a request for Accessibility permissions.
+7. Open **System Settings** like it says to do, make sure **volumeHUD** is in the list now, and toggle it on.
+If it says you'll need to quit and reopen, do that and try again.

+There was an issue with pre-2.0 versions where volumeHUD didn't request those permissions properly, so if you've been using the app since before then, they're very likely not configured correctly and should be reset.

 ## License